mt-ag/apex-tutorial/README.md

 # apex-tutorial
-Tutorials by MT - IT solutions for different APEX Versions.
+Tutorials by Hyand for different APEX Versions.